casangi/casadocs/README.md

 ## Building Documentation Locally
 This documentation repository can be edited and built locally by users with access to Python3.
-First clone the repo, then navigate to the root of the cloned directory in a terminal and use the following commands:
+First clone the repo (git clone `https://github.com/casangi/casadocs.git`), then navigate to the root of the cloned directory in a terminal and use the following commands:

 ```
 $: python3 -m venv docvenv